 LOGISTICS AND CASUALTIES

 By the end of the war over 30,00 men had been conscripted and 42% of men of military age served in the NZEF (New Zealand Expeditionary Forces).
 Of these, 16,697 were killed and 41,317 were wounded, a 58% casualty rate.
 Per capita, this was one of the highest death/injury rates of any country in WW1.
-On top of this, over 1,000 men died within five years after the war from injuries and a further 507 died in training.
+On top of this, over 1,000 men died within five years after the war from injuries.
 It is estimated it took the country two further generations to recover its pre-war population balance.